 Junior Achievement of Northern Indiana is spearheading the annual 100+ Entrepreneurs Campaign that will send top business executives into high school classrooms this week and the weeks of Nov.
 16 and Feb.
 18. This is the first time the initiative will expand beyond one week.

 Executives visiting schools – in many cases economics classes – will share the importance of innovation and business creation.

-Junior Achievement is partnering with several others for the 100+ Entrepreneurs Campaign, including the Farnsworth Fund, Start Fort Wayne, Elevate Northeast Indiana, the Northern Indiana Innovation Center and the Purdue University Fort Wayne Doermer School of Business.
+Junior Achievement is partnering with several others for the 100+ Entrepreneurs Campaign, including the Fortitude Fund, Start Fort Wayne, Elevate Northeast Indiana, the Northern Indiana Innovation Center and the Purdue University Fort Wayne Doermer School of Business.